 To quickly move existing widgets into or out of a dynamic panel state, drag them in the Outline pane.

 To add a new state to a dynamic panel, mouse over its name and click the Add State icon to the right.
 Similarly, you can duplicate a state by mousing over its name and clicking the Duplicate State icon to the right.
 Select a state and press DELETE to delete it, or right-click and select Delete in the context menu.

 To reorder a dynamic panel's states, drag them up and down or right-click them and use the options in the context menu.
 The topmost state is the one that's visible by default.

 If a dynamic panel is getting in the way of you interacting with other widgets on the canvas, you can temporarily hide it from view by clicking the Hide from View icon to the right of its name in the Outline pane.
 This will hide the panel on the canvas, but it will still be visible in the web browser.
 To show the panel again, click the icon again.

-The Break Away First State option allows you to remove the first state of a dynamic panel and place all of its contained widgets on the canvas outside the panel.
-To access this option, right-click the dynamic panel and select Break Away First State in the context menu.
+The Break Away Current State option allows you to remove the current state of a dynamic panel and place all of its contained widgets on the canvas outside the panel.
+To access this option, right-click the dynamic panel and select Break Away Current State in the context menu.

 If a dynamic panel has only one state, breaking the state away will also delete the panel.

 You can style your dynamic panel states with the following options in the Style pane.
 Each state has its own selections for each property, so you can style them all alike or differently.